 What's my home worth?

 53 posts tagged with For-Sellers:

-Here are five compelling reasons listing your home for sale this spring makes sense.1.
-Demand Is Strong
+Here are 5 compelling reasons listing your home for sale this summer makes sense.

 The latest Buyer Traffic Index from the National Association of Realtors (NAR) shows that buyer demand remains strong throughout the vast majority of the country.
 These buyers are ready, willing, and able to purchase… and are in the market right now!
 More often than not, multiple buyers are competing with each other for the same home.

-Take advantage of the buyer activity currently in the market.2.
-There Is Less Competition Now
+Take advantage of the buyer activity currently in the market.

 Housing inventory is still under the 6-month supply needed for a normal housing market.
 This means that, in most of the country, there are not enough homes for sale to satisfy the number of buyers.

 Historically, the average number of years a homeowner stayed in his or her home was . . .